srose69/Lim/README.md

 # LIMbo: Your Intuitive Linux & Docker Navigator
 # Might be unfinished in places.
 Is under long-term development.
 Use at your own risk.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
+See the [LICENSE](LICENSE) file for details.

 [English](#english) | [Русский](#русский)

 Tired of `htop` and its limited forks?
 Meet LIMbo – a powerful, intuitive, and highly functional Text User Interface (TUI) for monitoring your Linux system and navigating your Docker environments.
 Designed for speed and ease of use, LIMbo goes beyond basic monitoring, offering deep insights and seamless directory transitions with minimal keystrokes.